SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 Looking forward to connecting and collaborating!  😊

-Currently I am more focused into "AI safety and Alignment".
+Currently I am more focused into **"AI safety and Alignment"**.
 I plan to explore several key areas, including (but not limited to)
 - Scalable Oversight/Control
 - AI Governance/Policy
 - Mechanistic Interpretability